 - Gender Bias

-Millennials increasingly want to work for companies that effectively balance people, planet and profitability.
+Millennials increasingly want to work for companies that effectively balance people, the planet, and profitability.
 Avoiding discrimination and bias and optimising your hiring process is one way you can improve.

 So how can you implement blind hiring?